antgonzales/antgonzales.github.io/_posts/2014-05-5-how-to-create-a-loading-screen-animation-with-spinkit.markdown

 {% endhighlight %}

 ## Solving fallback issues
-Now that we have a kick-ass loading screen with sweet pulsing-circle action, we need to make sure that grandma can see the site on her Commodore 64.
+Now that we have a kick-ass CSS loading screen with sweet pulsing-circle action, we need to make sure that grandma can see the site on her Commodore 64.
 I’ll be using Modernizr to detect whether or not the user has specific features available on their machine and create controls based on the features available.

 First, download Modernizr and add the link to your footer.
 Unfortunately, Modernizr cannot be used over a CDN.
 For the sake of this exercise, you only need to download CSS Animations from the Modernizr download package.